Jamesbarford/holyc-lang/README.md

     title="holyc logo"
     width="400"/>
 </p>

-## Differences
-- `auto` key word for type inference, an addition which makes it easier to write code.
-- Range based for loops can be used with static arrays and structs with an `entries` field with an accompanying `size` field: `for (auto it : <var>)`
-- `cast<type>` can be used for casting as well as post-fix type casting.
-- `break` and `continue` allowed in loops.
-- You can call any libc code by declaring the prototype with `extern "c" <type> <function_name>`.
-Then call the function as you usually would.
-See [here](https://holyc-lang.com/learn-functions.html) for examples.

 ## Experimental Transpiler
 A transpiler can be invoked using `hcc -transpile <file>.HC`, it is best effort